ShaneCurcuru/mutualaidarlington.org/gethelp.md

 ## Hyper-Local Volunteers: Neighborhood Pods

 Some Arlington neighborhoods have "[Pods](/pods)", or local volunteer communities centered around a few blocks or streets.
-See what [volunteer pods are available](/pods) so far!
+See what [volunteer pods are available](/pods) so far, or sign up for your own!

 ## Other Great Resources?
 What Should We Add?